savonet/book/language.md

 ```

 Although the function has 31 arguments, it is still usable because most of them
 are optional so that they are not usually specified.
-Also notice that the
+In passing, we recognize
+some of the concepts introduced earlier: the headers (`header` parameter) are
-headers are coded as an association list, and there is a number of handlers
+coded as an association list, and there are quite few handlers (`on_connect`,
-(`on_connect`, `on_disconnect`, etc.).
+`on_disconnect`, etc.).

 ### Polymorphism

-Some functions can operate of value of many types.
+Some functions can operate on value of many possible types.
 For instance, the function
 `list.tl`, which returns the tail of the list (i.e., the list without its first
 element), works on lists of integers so that it can have the type